SERENITY HOUSE ASSISTED LIVING

 Assisted Living Residential Care Homes in the Denver Area

-If you’re interested in learning more about Serenity House, or other senior communities and facilities in Denver and the South metro area, please call senior advisor Kelly O’Connor, (303) 214-9195, to schedule a free consultation.
-Kelly helps seniors and their families find the best community or facility, based on their needs and preferences, and there’s never a charge for her senior placement services.
+If you’re interested in learning more about Serenity House Assisted Living, or other senior communities and facilities in the Denver metro area, please call senior advisor Marnie Biln, (303) 222-5281, to schedule a free consultation.
+Marnie helps seniors and their families find the best community or facility, based on their needs and preferences, and there’s never a charge for her senior placement services.

 Serenity House Assisted Living has seventeen residential care homes throughout the Denver metro area, most of which are located in the southeast area (Littleton, Englewood, and Centennial).

 When residents move in, the Serenity House care staff does a thorough assessment and designs an assisted living structure and support system that ensures residents are contributing and productive, and that they feel appreciated.

 Each of the Serenity House Assisted Living homes is designated as a Level 1, Level 2, or Level 3 care, with seven to twelve residents per home.
 There are one or two staff members in the home throughout the day and during the night.

 Semi-private rooms and private rooms are available, with shared bathrooms.

 The residential care homes have large outdoor areas, and residents can walk around outside – by themselves or in progressive group walks.

 An Engagement Leader at Serenity House ensures that there’s plenty for residents to do, with scheduled activities, visits from entertainers, and group outings to cultural events.

 A hairdresser, dentist, hygienist, and eye care specialist come in as needed, and a bookmobile stops by each of the residential care homes.